Building Black Success Through Design

 *Please note that selecting a cohort indicates your preferred group but it does not guarantee a spot in the selected cohort.

-Applications open on October 1, 2024, and the deadline to apply is November 15, 2024.
+Applications open on October 1, 2024, and the deadline to apply has been extended for the Creative Arts cohort ONLY - Final Deadline is January 6, 2025!
 Applications will be reviewed on a rolling basis.
 Successful applicants can expect to be emailed directly with further instructions after the announced deadline.

 History